 It's not enough to build a stunning web page anymore: that experience needs to be seamless for users across browsers and devices.
 Users switch between devices regular so being online 24/7 is an opportunity that organizations can't afford to miss.
 When custom coding web forms, you need to make sure that your forms are compatible with all user's devices and browsers.

 This often means condensing, simplifying or re-approaching the design of your web form.
 Your development and design team will have to consider how to minimize white space, avoid unnecessary zooming or scrolling, progress states, and automatic form field fills.
-You may even have your own mobile application, as 44% of organizations with more than 1,000 employees do, and it may not be written in the same language as your web app, creating a second stream of work to manage.
+You may even have your own mobile application, and it may not be written in the same language as your web app, creating a second stream of work to manage.

 To further complicate the issue, often forms are embedded in other apps' UI as part of a partnership or programmatic advertising strategy.
 There may be limitations within these third party complications that require you to rethink how your form works in those environments.
 The Snapchat browser’s inability to support swipe actions in embedded forms is a good example of UI constraints.
 If swiping is a component of your web form and embedding that in Snapchat is a requirement from your marketing team, you will need to have a different version of your form that does not rely on that swipe element.

 These considerations are additional investments that can push the timeline of releasing what seemed like "just a sign up form" back by weeks, if not months.